nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The dataset description is used during the first ingestion of the dataset in to Europeana, and later, for incremental updates of the dataset.
 The data provider must maintain the dataset description updated over time, to allow incremental updates of the dataset in Europeana.
 ## Dataset resource encoded in a supported RDF format
 The Europeana LOD Harvester accesses the RDF resource of the dataset by sending an HTTP request to the URI that includes the Accept header with the supported mime -types for RDF encoding.
-The response
+The response may use any of the supported encodings

 These are the supported mime-types: